 The Federal Reserve Bank of Richmond announces the following officer appointment:

-Alexander L. Wolman has been appointed to the position of vice president for monetary and macroeconomic research in the Bank’s Research department.
-The appointment was effective October 16.
+Rebecca Goldberg has been appointed to the position of assistant vice president in the Currency Technology Office.
+The appointment was effective January 22.

 The Richmond Fed serves the Fifth Federal Reserve District, which includes the District of Columbia, Maryland, North Carolina, South Carolina, Virginia and most of West Virginia.
 As part of the nation's central bank, we're one of 12 regional Reserve Banks that work together with the Federal Reserve's Board of Governors to strengthen the economy and our communities.
 We manage the nation's money supply to keep inflation low and help the economy grow.
 We also supervise and regulate financial institutions to help safeguard our nation's financial system and protect the integrity and efficiency of our payments system.